Teragron/docuchat-webui/README.md

 ## Files

-document_chatbot.py: contains the DocumentChatbot class that handles loading the model and generating responses. app.py: contains the Gradio interface to interact with the chatbot. requirements.txt: contains the required libraries to run the project.
+**document_chatbot.py**: contains the DocumentChatbot class that handles loading the model and generating responses.

+**app.py**: contains the Gradio interface to interact with the chatbot.

+**requirements.txt**: contains the required libraries to run the project.

 ## Dependencies